elidalovisa/1dv026-CRUD/README.md

+This application was a project I made as a part of my studies at Linnaeus University.

+# The assignment description

-# Assignment B1 - CRUD Snippets
+## Assignment B1 - CRUD Snippets

 In this assignment, you will create a web application to manage code [snippets](https://en.wikipedia.org/wiki/Snippet_(programming)).
 The web application will use the Node.js platform, Express as the application framework, and Mongoose as the object data modeling (ODM) library for MongoDB.